jstowers/berkeley-data-structures/hw06-graph/prob01/README.md

 ## Creating an Undirected Graph

+You can create an undirected graph using one of two data structures:

+1.  adjacency matrix
+2.  adjacency list

+### Adjacency Matrix

-An undirected graph will use an __adjacency matrix__.
-This is a two-dimensional array where each vertex has a corresponding row and column.
+An __adjacency matrix__ is a two-dimensional array where each vertex has a corresponding row and column.
 The vertex itself, and its adjacent vertices, are marked with an `x`.

     A ------- B ------- C
     \         \       /
      \         \     /
       \         \   /
        \         \ /
         D -- E -- F

         A   B   C   D   E   F
     A   x   x       x